JacobParis/tornado/README.md

 There are a lot of ways to conditionally show components in React, and I'm still not sold on which I prefer.
 Using a JSX ternary statement still seems hacky to me, so I'm going to use a basic Switch component that takes an `on` attribute and compares it to the `if` attribute of its children.
 This is similar to the way React Router shows Routes, so it can't be that bad of practice.

+# Dialog City

+The Dialog from my UI Kit is in its infancy still, but it'll work here.
+Dialogs actually present a rather difficult accessibility challenge since they ideally should assume focus and trap focus within themselves until they're canceled.